Table of Contents

 What open source software is included in the Tapjoy SDK?

-Here is the open source list for Tapjoy SDK 11.
+Here is the open source list for the Tapjoy SDK.

 What information does the Tapjoy SDK send to Tapjoy?